-- Suggest someone visit a court library, where a broader range of resources may be available
+- Suggest visiting a court library, where a broader range of resources may be available

 - Direct someone to legal professionals or legal service providers who are equipped to offer interpretation and advice

-- Tell someone what choice to make between two or more options, or give an opinion about which choice should be made
+- What choice to make between two or more options, or give an opinion about which choice should be made

-- What the outcome of their court date might be
+- What the outcome of a court date might be

-- Tell someone if a court decision is relevant to their case
+- If a court decision is relevant to their situation

-- Tell someone what to write in a form or document (note, however, that most courts allow a non-attorney to fill in blanks for a disabled patron, as long as the librarian sticks to the exact wording of the patron - check with your library system before do so to make sure you comply with insitutional policies)
+- What form to use or what to write in a form or document (however, most courts allow a non-attorney to fill in blanks for a disabled patron, as long as the librarian sticks to the exact wording of the patron - check with your library system before do so to make sure you comply with insitutional policies)

 Maryland Courts Access to Justice Department, What Can I Do to Help You

 The What Can I Do materials include a booklet, desk card and poster, as well as a training video.
 The aim of the materials is to aid court staff in serving the public, but is also helpful to librarian as the distinguishing line is the same.